EnigmaBridge/slate/source/index.html.md

 #  API Key Enrolment

-> To authorize, you first have to get client authentication data.
+> Once you have a client ID and authentication data, you are ready to create your first API key (one client ID will typically have several API keys to separate software clients).
+All operational requests need a valid API key, even though it is usually hidden in client-side libraries.

 ```shell